-Topic: Mac Big Sur: driver not loaded after reboot
+Topic: Mac Big Sur and higher: driver not loaded after reboot

 Symptom: The audio interface only works directly after driver installation.
 The usual reboot after driver installation will no longer load the driver, so the audio interface is unavailable.
 This is reported with macOS 11.4, but also with 11.3.1.